-Car insurance for Uber drivers can be a confusing topic.
-Get all the info you need to find the rideshare endorsement policy for you.
+Car insurance for Uber drivers can be confusing.
+Get all the info you need to find the right rideshare endorsement for your policy.

 Rideshare insurance through Uber extends your personal policy while you’re working but haven’t accepted a ride request yet.
 Once you have accepted a ride, the coverage you carry through Uber takes over.
 Check out additional details below.

 |Period 1||Online WITHOUT ride request: Rideshare insurance + Uber coverage|

 |Period 2||Online WITH ride request but NO rider: Uber coverage|

 |Period 3||Online WITH rider in the vehicle: Uber coverage|

 Period 0: Whatever policy you use on a daily basis while not driving for Uber.

 Period 1: This period begins when you're driving with the app active, but have not yet received a pick-up request.
 At this point, you would be covered by rideshare insurance plus Uber insurance.
 Although you have liability coverage through Uber here, it offers no protection for your vehicle.
 So, with your rideshare coverage, whatever coverage you normally carry on your vehicle is extended while you await a ride request.

 Period 2: Period 2 begins when you have the Uber app active, have received a request, and are on the way to pick up your fare.
 This is when Uber-only coverage first kicks in.